MEET OUR MANAGEMENT TEAM

 Melanie Waters OBE | CEO

-In addition to her role at H4H, Melanie holds a number of non-executive roles and is a Director of the £35m Big Lottery grant-giving body Forces in Mind Trust, a member of NHS England’s Armed Forces Clinical Reference Group, and elected Vice-Chair of Cobseo (Confederation of Service Charities).
+In addition to her role at Help for Heroes, Melanie holds a number of non-executive roles, and is a Director of the £35m Big Lottery grant-giving body Forces in Mind Trust, a member of NHS England’s Armed Forces Clinical Reference Group, and elected Vice-Chair of Cobseo (Confederation of Service Charities).

 Melanie's background is in both the commercial and charitable sectors, where she has focused on External Affairs, Business Improvement and Operations for companies such as the AA.